SeisSol/seissol.github.io/content/post/ridgecrest-study.md

 **Read the entire article** on the Ridgecrest earthquakes and the SeisSol simulations of it at the Scripps Institution of Oceanography's blog: https://scripps.ucsd.edu/news/segment-jumping-ridgecrest-earthquakes-explored-new-study

-Results of the Ridgecrest simulations were presented as an **SC23 Scientific Visualization & Data Analytics Showcase** at SC23: The International Conference for High Performance Computing, Networking, Storage, and Analysis.
+Led by the Texas Advanced Computing Center, results of the Ridgecrest simulations were presented as an **SC23 Scientific Visualization & Data Analytics Showcase** at SC23: The International Conference for High Performance Computing, Networking, Storage, and Analysis.

 ![Snapshot of the SC23 Ridgecrest showcase: fault system and seismic waves.](/img/ridgecrest_SC23showcase.jpg)